Euclid preparation. LVIII. Detecting globular clusters in the Euclid survey: Number of expected globular clusters for galaxies in the EWS footprint

 We exclude galaxies within the Local Group as their globular clusters will be resolved into many individual stars and thus many separate sources in the \Euclid catalogue, or have complex morphologies.
 This partial resolution of GCs is expected out to around 3\,Mpc.
 We focus on GCs that will appear like point-sources at distances between 3 and 100\,Mpc but are slightly spatially resolved when looking at them in more detail.

 As a first step, we thus need to identify how many local galaxies out to 100\,Mpc are expected to be observed in the footprint of the planned EWS.
 We select all galaxies from the Heraklion Extragalactic Catalogue of local-Universe galaxies \citep[HECATE,][]{Kovlakas2021} that fall within the EWS region.
-We find a total of 24\,719 galaxies that are within a distance of 100\,Mpc, and have a listed $B$ magnitude (see Fig.~\ref{fig:footprint}).
+We find a total of 24\,719 galaxies that have a distance measurement and are within a distance of 100\,Mpc, and have a listed $B$ magnitude (see Fig.~\ref{fig:footprint}).
+We can only use galaxies with a distance measurement because their absolute magnitude is required to make a prediction of how many GCs a galaxy is expected to host.
+GCs can be confirmed much easier in galaxies with a known distance, so this selection assures we actually predict how many GCs are detectable in the confirmed local Universe galaxies in the EWS.

 We use \texttt{MOCPy} \citep{mocpy} to filter the list of known galaxies with the complex multi-object coverage map (MOC) of the \Euclid full 6-year survey area.
 The distribution of the absolute $B$ magnitudes of all selected galaxies is shown in Fig.~\ref{fig:maggals}.
 The HECATE galaxy catalogue is complete for galaxies brighter than $M_B=-18.27$ within 33\,Mpc, and out to 100\,Mpc the completeness limit is $M_B=-19.52$ \citep[see][]{Kovlakas2021}.
 Thus, we are complete at the bright end of the galaxy distribution to roughly the mass of the Milky Way galaxy, which is the mass range where the vast majority of the total number of GCs is expected to reside \citep{Harris2016}.